 Cyber Monday and Black Friday are the peak days for ecommerce shops.
 It is important to plan so that you can meet your revenue targets.
 It is important to begin sending information to your email contacts about upcoming deals in late September or early October.

 We all know that Cyber Monday and Black Friday lead to an abundance of emails in our inboxes.
 It is important to be different from the rest.

 We have some Black Friday email examples that will help you to prime your audience and maximize your revenue-generating times.

-Simple and straightforward emails can make a big difference.
-When they open your email, the reader will want to know what it means for them.
-Your conversion rates will improve if you clearly communicate your call to actions and benefits.
+Simple emails can make a big difference.
+When they open your email, the reader will want to know what it means to them.
+Your conversion rates will improve if you communicate your call to action and benefits.

 Include your offer in the subject line of your email and make the call-to-action the first thing that your end user sees.

 Your business can stand out from the rest by sending a quirky email that includes movement.
 Your end will stand out with a clear CTA at its top and movement that draws attention to the offer.